 We sat down with Roma Patel, one of our Senior Account Managers, to find out about how her career has developed.

 Roma worked for us previously as an Account Executive, Senior Account Executive, and Account Manager.
-After a brief spell with another company, we’re glad to welcome her back to the Prime Global team!
+Since our chat, Roma has been promoted to Account Director in Client Services – congrats!

 Q. How have you progressed in your career to get to where you are now?